Racers can drop off their equipment at staging areas starting at 6:30 AM on race day.

 After the Race

 Please pick up equipment as soon as possible.
 We will try to have volunteers stay until approximately 1 hour after the last finisher.
 Any items found will be returned to the Smith Ctr at the MARC if not claimed during awards.
+Please contact City of Merrill Parks and Rec (715-536-7313) if you have lost any items during the race during business days/hours.

 There are parking lots across 3rd street from the Kayak landing and bike transition zones.
 Please use them when picking up kayaks and other equipment.